 Outside of Latin America, you haven't tasted a taco in the US until you've done so in Tucson.
 You might not know it, but Tucson has the best selection of legitimate Sonaroan Mexican fare.
 Thanks to its proximity to the Mexican border, you'll find no shortage of fluffy corn shells, spicy salsas, or grilled meats.
 There are so many spots to get tacos in Tucson that you might find it better to take a taco tour.
 Grab some friends and go taco shop-hopping.
 You have nothing to lose and everything to gain.

 The majestic plains of Saguaro National Park are unlike anything you've ever seen.
 With the park itself in southern Arizona, it has two sections; both of which border Tucson.
 This desert park is 92,000 acres and is named after the large cacti that dominate its landscape.
 If you hike through the park, there's more to discover than first meets the eye.
 One trail, for example, leads to ancient petroglyphs of the Hohokam people.
 In the eastern part of the park, on the other hand, there's a road that will show you the best of what Saguaro's scenery has to offer.

-The Pima Air & Space Museum houses one of the world's largest aircraft collections in over 80 acres of exhibits.
+The Pima Air & Space Museum houses one of the world's largest aircraft collections, with over 80 acres of exhibits.
 Take a narrated tram tour for some backstory, reserving a spot on the AMARG tour for exclusive access to the "Boneyard."
 View thousands of artifacts and touch hundreds of air vehicles in six indoor hangars, three of which feature WWII aircraft.
 Museum highlights include the capsule from the Apollo 13 movie at the Aerospace Gallery and the SR-71, the fastest airplane in the world.

 Although El Berraco isn't technically a submarine, the building itself is shaped like one.
 Its menu is jam-packed with traditional Latin seafood.
 Foodie tourists to Tucson really shouldn't miss out on this unique dining experience.
 El Berraco took interviews with 12 Latin chefs to pick the perfect person to make the restaurant everything that Benjamin Galaz, its owner, wanted it to be.
 Try one of the three ceviches and regret nothing.